 Eros and the Eschaton

-Operating in the realm of the heart, Perdoni and Hawkins manifest creative abilities in intuition and exciting new opportunities, bringing insight and an awareness of unexplored possibilities and letting the listener know that the journey is possible
+Operating in the realm of the heart, Perdoni and Hawkins’ lyrics and delivery manifest the sight of creative intuition, bringing awareness of unexplored possibilities to light and letting the listener know that the journey is possible.